 That’s also bullshit.
 Truth is at this point I can’t not move forward.
 I’d totally depress myself if I did that.
 That one’s probably a three.

-It’s interesting to me that the first two fears are rooted in old stories that you’ve held onto.
+It’s interesting to me that the first two Bullshit fears are rooted in old stories that you’ve held onto.
 It’s time for you to re-tell some of those stories and acknowledge that you’re not as held back as you thought you were.
-What about the fear of not knowing the technology piece?
+So, what about the fear of not knowing the technology piece?

 That’s still a big one for me.
 When I think about all the technology needed for my site, whether that’s podcasts or blogs, I completely shut down, I don’t know how to do it and don’t want to learn.